mindis/leebounds/README.md

 # leebounds
-This package provides various methods to construct bounds on the Average Treatment Effect in the presence of endogeneous selection.
+This package provides various methods to construct bounds on the Average Treatment Effect (ATE) in the presence of endogeneous selection into the sample.

 # Installation